bperin/ai-study/README.md

 **Important Note**: Currently, only text-based PDFs are supported for processing.
 PDFs consisting solely of images will not be processed correctly.
 Implementing support for image-based PDFs would require integration with an image analysis model.

-**Future Enhancements**: The next steps for this project involve generating embeddings for advanced search capabilities and building a true knowledge graph for more sophisticated concept relationships and personalized learning paths.
+**Future Enhancements**: The next steps for this project involve building a true knowledge graph for more sophisticated concept relationships and personalized learning paths.

 The backend uses multiple AI agents to process the content: